-Principal structure - a building other than one which is used for purposes wholly incidental or accessory to the use of another building or use on the same premises.
+Principal structure - a structure other than one which is used for purposes wholly incidental or accessory to the use of another structure or use on the same

-Principal use - a use which is other than one which is wholly incidental or accessory to another use on the same premises.
+Principal use - a use which is other than one which is wholly incidental or accessory to another use on the same lot.

 Public access area - an area adjacent to the shoreline, either publicly or privately owned on which the public is afforded the right, without fee, to enter for the purpose of gaining physical access to the water.
 Public rights of access may be subject to reasonable regulations regarding times and manners of use.

 Public facility - any facility, including, but not limited to, buildings, property, recreation areas, and roads, which are owned, leased or otherwise operated, or funded by a governmental body or entity.

 Recent flood plain soils - the following soil series as described and identified by the National Cooperative Soil Survey: Alluvial, Cornish, Charles, Fryeburg, Hadley, Limerick, Lovewell, Meddomak, Ondawa, Podunk, Rumney, Saco, Suncook, Sunday and Winooski.